Luk-kar/Show_Similar_Images/README.md

 You can also create your executable (exe): [link](https://www.youtube.com/watch?v=UZX5kH72Yx4)

-Or... use exe file from this repo
+Or... use windows' exe file from this repo

 ## Using UI version 👀